 In Finland, military crisis management is regulated by the Act on Military Crisis Management.
 The act takes into consideration the development of international crisis management activities, in order for Finland to be able to participate in full in crisis management tasks, especially within the framework of the United Nations, European Union and North Atlantic Treaty Organisation.
 When taking a decision on Finland's participation, it is necessary to consider the rules of international law and the aims and principles of the UN Charter.
 The Act takes into consideration the role of the UN Security Council as a provider of mandates for the operations as well as the fact that the implementing party of an operation can also be a group of countries.
 Exceptionally, Finland can participate also in an operation that does not have a UN mandate or a UN mandate cannot be obtained due to the Security Council being incapable of reaching a decision.
-Even in such case, the implementation of an operation can be beneficial and necessary from the point of view of international security.
-In this case, its implementation can be based on a request put forward by the host nation or parties involved.
+Even in such case, the implementation of an operation can be based on a request put forward by the host nation or parties involved.
 According to law, the number of crisis management personnel can be at most 2,000 persons.
 The Act also includes regulations concerning soldiers' right to use force in crisis management missions.

-Currently, Finland is taking part in nine military crisis management operations with approximately 500 troops.
-The operations are: led by NATO (KFOR, ISAF), led by the EU (EUFOR Althea, EUNAVFOR ATALANTA, EUTM/Somalia) and led by the UN (MINURCAT II, UNTSO, UNMOGIP, UNMIL, and UNMIS).
-Planning and preparation for two EU Battle Group contributions in the first half of 2011 is in progress.
+Currently, Finland is taking part in nine military crisis management operations with approximately 330 troops.
+The operations are: led by NATO (KFOR, ISAF), led by the EU (EUFOR Althea, EUNAVFOR ATALANTA, EUTM/Somalia) and led by the UN (UNTSO, UNMOGIP, UNMIL, and UNMIS).